CMU-Robotics-Club/RobOrchestra/Instruments/README.md

 Instruments
 ===========

-Each directory contains Arduino code, CAD files and documentation for all of our Robotic Instruments
+Each directory contains Arduino code, CAD files and documentation for each of our Robotic Instruments.

+### Completed Robots
+* Xylobot
+* tomBot
+* snareBot
+* bassBot

+### In Progress Robots
+* GlockenspielBot
+* UkuleleBot

-Older, unused robot designs can be found in the "archives" directory.
+(Older, unused robot designs can be found in the "archives" directory.)